jvde-github/AIS-catcher/README.md

 ## To do

+- Polish up HTML, add it to the repository and auto build
 - Improve the documentation listing all options (command line and JSON)
 - Decoding: further model improvements e.g. using other filters, alternative freq correction models, software gain control
 - Add tool to compare different receivers (more statistics than just looking at message count)